 I got in trouble from security while I was filming videos in Las Vegas.

 Enjoy the article and the very funny video.

 Rick Kaselj, MS

-I am down here at Las Vegas at a Fitness Mastermind.
+I am down here in Las Vegas at a Fitness Mastermind.
 Mike and I woke up early so we decided to head outside and do some videos for you.
-In this video, what I wanted to go through was the Worst Bodyweight Exercises for your Shoulders.
+In this video, I wanted to go through the Worst Bodyweight Exercises for your Shoulders.

 WORST Bodyweight Exercises for the Shoulder – Part 1

 Bodyweight exercises are really becoming popular and I see more and more people doing them in the gym or even working out at home without any equipment.
 But there are three exercises that people are doing at home or in the gym that are leading to injuries and damaging their shoulders.
 This becomes a big issue for a lot of people, especially guys who are focusing on upper body work.
 And when you end up injuring your shoulder, it’s difficult to do upper body work and often people end up abandoning their workouts because they don’t want to do a lower body workout.

 Watch this video and learn about the 3 bodyweight exercises you should avoid to decrease the likelihood of injuring your shoulders.
 Also, I will show you ways to correct those exercises.
 This is a continuation of the video that I started in Las Vegas with Mike Whitfield.
 We had to stop filming because security approached us and let us know we cannot film on a private property.
 Now I am back home and am able to continue on with this video.